Life World-Readout

 The life world-readout cluster of the Results lane.

-The pages collected here do not function as the detailed atlas of all life-related results in the Panta Rhei Research Program.
-They form the deeper narrative and epistemic layer that must come before the atlas.
+The pages collected here do not function as the detailed catalogue of all life-related claims in the Panta Rhei Research Program.
+They form the deeper narrative and epistemic layer that must come before the catalogue.

-The central question is not yet which individual biological problem is resolved or how one specific life-related result should be interpreted.
+The central question is not yet which individual biological problem is internally addressed or how one specific life-related result should be interpreted.
 The central question is more prior:

 If the Tau framework is taken seriously on its own terms, what sort of thing is life, and what kind of world makes life possible?